loggi/es2graphite/README.md

 ### es2graphite

-es2graphite gathers elasticsearch stats and status information and sends them to a graphite server.
+es2graphite gathers elasticsearch stats and status information and sends them to a graphite/statsd server.
 One or more elasticsearch hosts can be specified and requests will be round-robined between each server.